-Enjoy a Few Drinks Weekly?
-Beware: This May Be a Link to Poor Sperm Quality
+Video Download: Enjoy A Few Drinks Weekly Beware This May Be A Link To Poor Sperm Quality

 Their findings were based on 1,221 Danish men between the ages of 18 and 28, all of whom underwent a medical examination to assess their fitness for military service, (compulsory in Denmark), between 2008 and 2012.

 As part of their assessment, the military recruits were asked how much alcohol they drank in the week before their medical exam (recent drinking); whether this was typical (habitual); and how often they binge drank, defined as more than 5 drinks in one sitting, and had they been drunk in the preceding month.

 They also provided a semen sample to check on the quality of their sperm, and a blood sample to check on their levels of reproductive hormones.

 The average number of alcoholic drinks consumed in the preceding week was 11.
 Almost two-thirds (64%) had binge drunk, while around six out of 10 (59%) said they had been drunk more than twice during the preceding month.

 The analysis showed that after considering various influential factors, there was no definite link between sperm quality and either recent alcohol consumption or binge drinking in the preceding month.